Order of Merit for National Foundation: Grades

 The Order of Merit for National Foundation is awarded in five grades.

 Recipients

 By 2005 about 8,000 people had received the Order.
-Many of its recipients have only been awarded the Order posthumously, often because they died before it was established; these include Kim Gu, An Jung-geun, and Cho Man-sik.
+Many of its recipients have only been awarded the Order posthumously, often because they died before it was established; these include Kim Ku, An Jung-geun, and Cho Man-sik.

+Presidents of the Republic of Korea receive the order upon taking office.
+At the moment, there are 8 known presidents who have received this order.